Ajatt-Tools/mpvacious/README.md

 ## Prerequisites

 * A guide on how to set up Anki can be found [on our site](https://tatsumoto.neocities.org/blog/setting-up-anki.html).
-  Note that it is not recommended to use FlatPak or similar containers.
 * If you're on a [Windows](https://www.fsf.org/windows) or a [Windows-like](https://reactos.org/) machine, a mpv build by `shinchiro` is recommended.
 * **macOS** users are advised to use [homebrew](https://brew.sh/) or manually add `mpv` to `PATH`.
+* Note that it is not recommended to use FlatPak or similar containers.
+  If you still want to, [read this](howto/flatpak.md).
 * Make sure that your build of mpv supports encoding of audio and images.
   This shell command can be used to test it.